-Theorem 6.31 Let A be a Cayley-Hamilton order of degree n over a central normal variety X of degree d.
-Then, the local quiver of A in a point $\xi \in X = \underline{iss}n^t A$ belonging to the smooth locus $Sm_n A$ can be shrinked to one of a finite list of equivalence classes of marked quiver-settings.
-For $d \leq 4$, the complete lists are given below where the boxed values are the dimension d of X.

-An immediate consequence is the following analog of the fact that commutative smooth varieties have only one type of analytic (or étale) local behavior.
-Theorem 6.32 There are only finitely many types of étale local behaviour of smooth Cayley-Hamilton orders of degree n over a central variety of dimension d.
-Proof.
-The foregoing reduction shows that for fixed d there are only a finite number of marked quiver-settings shrinked to their simplest form.
-As $\sum e_i \leq n$, we can only apply the splitting operations on vertices a finite number of times.
-6.8 Curve orders.
+THEOREM 5.19.
+Let A be a Cayley-Hamilton order of degree n over a central normal variety X of degree d.
+Then, the local quiver of A in a point $\xi \in X = \underline{iss}n^{tr} A$ belonging to the smooth locus $Sm{tr} A$ can be shrinked to one of a finite list of equivalence classes of simplified marked quiver-settings.
+For $d \leq 4$, the complete list is given in figure 1 where the boxed value is the dimension d of X. An immediate consequence is a noncommutative analogon of the fact that commutative smooth varieties have only one type of analytic (or étale) local behavior.
+THEOREM 5.20.
+There are only finitely many types of étale local behaviour of smooth Cayley-Hamilton orders of degree n over a central variety of dimension d.
+PROOF.
+The foregoing reduction shows that for fixed d there are only a finite number of marked quiver-settings shrinked to their simplified form.
+As $\sum e_i \leq n$, we can apply the splitting operations on vertices only a finite number of times. \Box 5.4.
+Low dimensional orders.